chrlutz/apt-repos/docs/Configuration.md

 **Note:** this works as the file "some_overrides.suites" is read after the file "some.suites" (because files are ordered by their filename without suffix).
 Using the string *_overrides* inside the name of the second file is recommended as a kind of convention, but any other filename sorted after the first file would also have the same effect.

+### Description (optional)

+This field aims to be a human readable short description of the suite or underlying apt-repository.

 ## Syntax and supported Tags of *.repos-files